Art of the My Little Pony: Friendship Is Magic fandom: Ponification

 Ponification is the practice of transforming non-pony characters, people, objects, or events into pony form.
 The term was officially recognized in the open-source Webster dictionary in 2017, defined as "bestowing the harmonious qualities relating to the magic of friendship upon a person, creature, fictional figure, or inanimate object by converting into the likeness of an animated My Little Pony character."
+Ponification is not limited to the fandom, as the show itself has featured ponified versions of pop-culture personalities.
 A ponysona is a ponification of one's self.